 How to: Break the group into pairs.
 Place random objects throughout the room to create an obstacle course.
 One team member wears the blindfold while their partner guides them, verbally, through the course.
-The goal of this team building activity is for all team members to successfully coach their partners around the obstacles to the other side of the room.
+The goal of this team building activity is for all team members to use their communication skills to successfully coach their partners around the obstacles to the other side of the room.

 2. Back-to-Back Drawing

-Equipment needed: paper and pencils or pens, and a collection of random items to draw or pictures of objects such as animals, vehicles, etc.
+Equipment needed: piece of paper and pencils or pens, and a collection of random items to draw or pictures of objects such as animals, vehicles, etc.